The event will be held in English and will take place at H18:00, Central Europe Time (CET).

 Swiss Talks #2: A Return to Life

-Istituto Svizzero hosts a conversation between Catherine Gay Menzel and Maria Saiz on the theme of living spaces in the light of the social changes brought by the pandemic experience.
+Istituto Svizzero and Casabella Formazione propose a conversation between Catherine Gay Menzel and Maria Saiz on the theme of living spaces in the light of the social changes brought by the pandemic experience.
 The prerequisite for an improvement in the quality of life depends on a more conscious relationship with the surrounding environment, whether this is natural or artificial.
-The presentation of some emblematic projects of the respective studies will precede an exchange of views on the topic.
+The presentation of some emblematic projects of the respective studies and an exchange of views on the topic will be introduced by Maria Böhmer (Istituto Svizzero).

 Maria Saiz studied architecture at the Polytechnic School in Madrid and she graduated in 2002.
 In 2003 she moved to Switzerland and became a professional associate of Vincent Rapin.
 In 2006, she was assistant to Jean-Paul Jaccaud at EPFL, and she co-founded the Rapin Saiz Architectes in 2010.
 She was assistant to Bakker Blanc at EPFL in 2012-2015, invited professor at HEAI Freiburg in 2016-2018, and invited professor at the Catholic University of Leuven in 2019.